ashwinam/100-days-of-code/log.md

 **Thoughts** Today I got stuck while creating views, because the data was not showing, the reason was that I had not set the request method post, so that's why it took me more time to resolve this issue.
 But if feels Good That we Are progressing before that i directly go and search the google.

 ![screenshotday3](ezgif.com-gif-maker.gif)

+### Day 4: December 26, 2021 Sunday

+**Today's Progress**: Today just do Lu class (Sendin email to client for reset password and  blog app) and solve some loop problems.

+**Thoughts** Today is very unproducive day just do 30 minute thing But its ok all daya are not same